 Taking plastic is a smart move for the vast majority of merchants, and a necessity for any company operating online.
 Some key reasons to facilitate the use of credit cards include mitigating your business risk, selling your products online, and making your accounting processes drastically easier.

-To minimize chargebacks, you must first understand them.
-Read on to learn what chargebacks are, the different types, plus how you can prevent them from causing too much trouble for your business.
+Read on to learn exactly what a chargeback is, the different types, plus how you can prevent them from causing too much trouble for your business.

 Table of Contents